 We are a science-led global healthcare company with a special purpose: to help people do more, feel better, live longer.

 Keep up to date with our news and recent announcements

 GSK Science in the Summer

-Our science education programs are focused on generating a STEM workforce through programs that inspire youth to pursue careers in science, technology and math.
+Our science education programs are focused on generating a STEM workforce through programs that inspire youth to pursue careers in STEM.

 US Community Partnerships